ValveSoftware/Fossilize/README.md

 Runs spirv-opt over all shader modules in the capture and serializes out an optimized version.
 Useful to sanity check that an optimized capture can compile on your driver.

+### Android

+Running the CLI apps on Android is also supported.
+Push the binaries generated to `/data/local/tmp`, `chmod +x` them if needed, and use the binaries like regular Linux.

 ## Submit shader failure repro cases